wlg1/wlg1.github.io/notion/notes/Notes/CS & SWE/Git/Merge.md

 # Merge

-always create a backup of both ‘from’ and ‘to’ first.
+Always create a backup of both ‘from’ and ‘to’ first.
 Eg) make sure can restore both by a commit.

 1. Check out the branch where you want to merge changes.
     1. git checkout main